Darnell Coles

-Darnell Coles (born June 2, 1962) is an American professional baseball player and current hitting coach for the Washington Nationals of Major League Baseball (MLB).
-He played in MLB and Nippon Professional Baseball primarily as a third baseman and outfielder from 1983 to 1997.
+Darnell Coles (born June 2, 1962) is an American professional baseball player and current hitting coach for the Atlanta Braves of Major League Baseball (MLB).
+He played in MLB and Nippon Professional Baseball (NPB) primarily as a third baseman and outfielder from 1983 to 1997.
 He has coached in MLB since 2014.

-Early life
+Amateur career

-Coles was a four-sport letterman and three time baseball MVP at Eisenhower High School.
+Coles played baseball as well as football, basketball, and track at Eisenhower High School.
+He was the baseball team's MVP three times.

 Playing career

 On June 3, 1980, Coles was drafted by the Seattle Mariners in the first round (sixth pick) of the 1980 Major League Baseball Draft.
-He turned down both a baseball scholarship and a football scholarship to UCLA to sign with the Mariners.
+He turned down a joint baseball and football scholarship to UCLA to sign with the Mariners.
+He reached the majors in 1983, batting .214 in parts of three seasons before the Mariners traded him to the Detroit Tigers for Rich Monteleone.

-In 1986, he hit a career-high 20 home runs for the Detroit Tigers.
+In 1986, Coles hit a career-high 20 home runs for the Tigers.
 He had two three-home run games in his career: in 1987 with the Pittsburgh Pirates and in 1994 with the Toronto Blue Jays.

 Coaching career

 In 2006, Coles was hired as the roving hitting instructor for the Washington Nationals organization.
 He was the manager of the Vermont Lake Monsters in 2007, and manager of the Class A Hagerstown Suns in 2008.

-On November 19, 2008, he was named the hitting coach for the Nationals Triple-A affiliate, the Syracuse Chiefs.
+In 2009 he was the hitting coach for the Triple-A Syracuse Chiefs.

 On October 10, 2013, Coles was selected to manage the Milwaukee Brewers Triple-A affiliate, the Nashville Sounds, after previously managing the organization's Double-A Huntsville Stars from 2012 to 2013.
 However, on November 25, the Detroit Tigers announced the hiring of Coles as assistant hitting coach.

 On October 23, 2014, the Milwaukee Brewers announced Coles replaced Johnny Narron as the hitting coach.
 He resigned after the 2018 season and became the hitting coach for the Arizona Diamondbacks.
 On June 10, 2021, Coles was relieved of his position with the club.

-He was hired by the Washington Nationals to be their hitting coach following the 2021 season.
+The Washington Nationals hired Cole to be their hitting coach following the 2021 season.

+On November 11, 2025, Coles was hired by the Atlanta Braves to serve as an assistant hitting coach.